discretlib/doc/content/learn/access_rights/room.md

 weight = 1
 +++

-*Discret* data synchronisation uses fined grained access rights to decide which data needs to be synchronised with peers.
-Every tuple can be put in a *Room* that defines a set of rigths:
+*Discret* data synchronization uses fined grained access rights to decide which data needs to be synchronized with peers.
+Every tuple can be put in a *Room* that defines a set of rights:
 - who can modified data
 - who can read data
 - what kind of entity is valid
 - who can admin the *Room*

-Each tuple can be in a single *Room*, but can be moved accross *Rooms*.
+Each tuple can be in a single *Room*, but can be moved across *Rooms*.

 When inserting or mutating a tuple belonging to a *Room*, the access rights will be used to verify that the peer has the necessary rights do perform the action.